The Fab Five

 Not quite done with our 15 minutes!

-Comments Off 17 July 2009
+Comments Off on Not quite done with our 15 minutes!
+17 July 2009

 We had a visit yesterday from two local TV stations who wanted to do a story on the quints’ 6 month birthday.
 It has always been kind of hectic to do these interviews, but it is always so worth it when you get to see your babies on TV, showing off their super-cuteness!
 Here is the link to one of the stories that ran (the other station hasn’t posted their story).